The best ERP software, to make it simpler and easier to manage your inventories, resources, and sales products.

 It also offers a variety of helpful integrations.
 For instance, if you’re an online retailer selling items on platforms such as Amazon and eBay, you can combine all data from these sources in Veeqo.
 That way, you avoid the tedious process of having to manage separate reports for each store.

-Apprise is another popular ERP platform, designed for importers, distributors and manufacturers to manage consumer goods.
-Available on Mac, Windows and Linux machines, the platform gives users a real-time, visible way of tracking all aspects of a business in order to make more informed decisions.
+Aptian offers a range of industry-specific ERP software platforms, designed for importers, distributors and manufacturers to manage consumer goods.
+Available on Mac, Windows and Linux machines, Aptian ERP gives users a real-time, visible way of tracking all aspects of a business in order to make more informed decisions.

-The platform is fully cloud-based, so data is always backed up.
-Like Veeqo, users can access some aspects of Apprise via a mobile app.
-The firm has iOS and Android apps that provide easy access to product catalogues and sales data.
+Aptian ERP is fully cloud-based, so data is always backed up.
+Like Veeqo, users can access some features via a mobile app.
+The firm has iOS and Android apps that provide easy access to product catalogs and sales data.

 When looking for effective ERP software, there’s quite a bewildering choice, and one danger for smaller firms is that they could end up purchasing something that’s more targeted at big enterprises.
 If you happen to be in the small to medium-sized bracket of manufacturing businesses, Abas ERP could be for you.